NickSzapiro-NOAA/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 UFS Weather Model Hierarchical Repository Structure
 ===================================================

-The UFS :term:`WM` repository supports the :term:`UFS` short- and medium-range weather applications (:term:`SRW` / :term:`MRW` Apps).
+The UFS :term:`WM` repository supports the :term:`UFS` short-range weather applications (:term:`SRW`).
 The WM repository contains atmosphere, ocean, sea ice, land, and wave components, as well as some infrastructure components.
 Each of these subcomponents has its own repository.
 All the repositories are currently located in GitHub with public access to the broader community. :numref:`Table %s <Repo_Structure>` describes the list of repositories that comprise the UFS WM.

 .. _Repo_Structure: